- Who We Are

 - Team High School

-Under our teacher evaluation system, teachers have a choice between four options for classroom observation:
+Under our current teacher evaluation system, teachers have a choice between four options for classroom observation in 2018-19:

 - Observation Option 1: A minimum of one formal classroom observation and three informal observations is required.